glowkeeper/Provenator/README.md

 <a name="2">&nbsp;</a>
 ## Future work

 A current limitation of **Provenator** is also its strength - the same digital media resource will always generate the same hash.
 Hence, if two hashes match, you are certain that they are the same object.
 However, if a single pixel of some digital resource is changed, then that resource will generate a different hash entirely.
 Therefore, 'similar' media objects will never match.
-Now, it should be possible to extend **Provenator** so that it uses techniques for finding similar hashes.
-Perceptual hashing is one such candidate, but there may be others; by using such techniques, it should be possible to make **Provenator** more capable.
+Now, it should be possible to extend **Provenator** so that it uses techniques for finding similar hashes, too.
+Perceptual hashing is one such candidate, but there may be other methods; by using such techniques, it should be possible to make **Provenator** more capable.
 The intention is to extend the application and write an academic paper about that extension.
 Want to help?
 Then please email s dot huckle at sussex dot ac dot uk.

 ## Licensing